gina-alaska/ice_radar_velocity_netcdf_tools/README.md

 There are three types of data to be converted into respective NetCDF:
 * average data set - u and v velocity vector
   * data time comes from matlab filename
-* divergence and sheer - contains (?)
+* divergence and sheer - contains (todo: insert short summary here)
-  * data includes a time component  (todo: not handled correctly yet)
+  * data includes a time component  (todo: not handled correctly yet - coming soon)
 * flow - u and v vector
-  *  data includes a time component (todo: not handled correctly yet)
+  *  data includes a time component (todo: not handled correctly yet - comming soon)

 Tools used to convert the UAF Sea Ice Radar data from matlab output format into a NetCDF container.
 Provided are two files: